 - Always use

 @functools.wraps(func)in both approaches.
 The wrapper function returned from either style replaces the original function.
 Without@wraps, the decorated function loses its metadata regardless of whether the decorator is a function or a class.
+See the full guide on functools.wraps in class-based decorators for detailed examples of what breaks without it.

 The two approaches to writing decorators with arguments are not competing philosophies.
 They are tools with different strengths.
 Function-based decorators are the default for simple, stateless wrappers.
 Class-based decorators step in when the decorator needs to be an object in its own right, with state, methods, and the ability to participate in an inheritance hierarchy.
 Knowing both patterns lets you choose the right tool based on the complexity of the behavior you are implementing.